kiboschool/course-pm-and-design/src/lessons/proto/prototyping.md

 From the video and reading, we learn:

   - The three types of prototypes are; low fidelity, medium fidelity and high fidelity.
-  - Fidelity is the level of detail/functionality a prototype has.
-A good way to think about fidelity is how close to a fully developed product a prototype is.
   - Low fidelity prototypes are best used in the early stages of the design process where a lot of ideas are still up in the air and there’s still a lot of experimentation going on.
 They allow us to make changes to ideas/designs easily and quickly.
-  - Examples of low fidelity prototypes are; sketches and paper prototypes.
   - Medium fidelity prototypes are best used during the wireframing stage of the design process.
 They’re great for testing user flows and broad functionalities.
-  - An example of medium fidelity prototypes is clickable wireframes.
   - High fidelity prototypes are best used when you have a good idea of what is going to be built.
 They're good for fine tuning designs when getting a product ready for launch.
-  - An example of high fidelity prototypes is clickable visual designs/UI mockups